Special Educational Needs and Disability (SEND) and Inclusion Policy

 There is ramped access to the school with entrance through wide doors.
 The 2-3s and 3-5s rooms are on the ground floor.
 The parents room, the white room and the sensory soft play room are situated on the first floor, with a lift for those with reduced mobility.
-The white room is a quiet area available for Enrichment Groups, language groups or Earlybird sessions.
+The white room is a quiet area available for, Enrichment Groups, language groups or PAAC sessions.
 There are two changing tables with step access within the school, and two adult toilets suitable for wheelchair users.
 There is ramped access to the garden from the 3-5s room.
 There is good lighting for children with visual impairments.
 Golborne and Maxilla is currently employing a Speech and Language Therapist who attends weekly to work with groups and individual children.
-This is funded through Golborne & Maxilla Early Years Enhanced Offer funding.
+This is funded through Golborne Maxilla Early Years Resource base funding allocation.

 Allocation of resources